radio-astro-tools/spectral-cube/docs/beam_handling.rst

 For most spectral-line data cubes covering a single spectral line, the fine resolution and small frequency range will often allow the above approximation to work.
-However, if you are working with wideband data, this approximation will not hold and you will need to convolve to a common beam, or extract spectral slabs from the data cube.
+However, if you are working with wideband data, this approximation will not hold and you will need to convolve to a common beam or extract spectral slabs from the data cube.

 Strict mode
 ***********